mkhorasani/Streamlit-Authenticator/README.md

 > - _dict_
 >   - The credentials dict with hashed passwords.

-_Please note that the 'failed_login_attempts' and 'logged_in' fields corresponding to each user's number of failed login attempts and log-in status will be added and managed automatically._
+_Please note that the 'failed_login_attempts' and 'logged_in' fields corresponding to each user's number of failed login attempts and log-in status in the credentials will be added and managed automatically._

 ### 2. Creating a login widget